strimzi/proposals/068-performance-testing.md

 ### Test case example

 As an illustrative example, we can do the following:
-1. create a set of possible configuration for SUT (i.e., system under test).
+1. create a set of possible configurations for the system under test (SUT).
 In this case it's Topic Operator, where we want to see if configuring different batch sizes and batch linger times has a huge impact on the system.
 2. create a test case instrumented by a mentioned configuration